mavlink/MAVSDK/README.md

 ## License

-The DroneCore SDK is licensed under the permissive BSD 3-clause, see [LICENSE.md](LICENSE.md).
+The DroneCore project is licensed under the permissive BSD 3-clause, see [LICENSE.md](LICENSE.md).

 ## Authors